NEV117/aws-mini-proyects/highly-available-web-app/README.md

 Use the AWS Management Console or CLI to monitor the stack creation process.

- - Access the Application: Once the stack is created, access the application using the DNS name of the Application Load Balancer, which is output as LoadBalancerDNSName.
+Access the Application: Once the stack is created, access the application using the DNS name of the Application Load Balancer, which is output as LoadBalancerDNSName.

-## Acknolegments
+## Acknowledgments

-The code used in this repo comes from aws cloud formation [AWS Technical Essentials](https://aws.amazon.com/training/classroom/aws-technical-essentials/) course
+The code used in this repo comes from aws skill builder [AWS Technical Essentials](https://aws.amazon.com/training/classroom/aws-technical-essentials/) course

-This implemetantion dosen't aim to claim credit of this code or course it itends to expand on it by showing how infrastructure as code could be inplemented
+This implementation doesn't aim to claim credit for this code or course.
+It intends to expand on it by showing how infrastructure as code could be implemented.